Young Women's Equity Coalition

 JOIN our new YWEC network and help it grow for years to come!

-Mentors are asked to attend the Mentor Mingle on 12/12 from noon-1pm, and then select one other session during the year for their Mentor Visit with the full group.
+Mentors are asked to attend the Mentor Mingle on 11/18 from 12pm-2pm and 12/9 from 12pm-2 pm, and then select one other session during the year for their Mentor Visit with the full group.

 How do I get involved?